 Who We Are as a Health System

-Dartmouth-Hitchcock Health (D-HH) is a non-profit academic health system primarily serving New Hampshire and Vermont as well as patients from across New England.
-As the largest health care system and employer in New Hampshire, D-HH is an integrated health care delivery network of providers and member organizations with the same commitment to provide the highest quality of care to the nearly 2 million community members we serve throughout the region.
+Dartmouth-Hitchcock Health (D-HH) is New Hampshire’s only academic health system and the state’s largest private employer as well as the state’s largest health care system and private employer.
+Primarily serving New Hampshire and Vermont as well as patients from across northern New England, it is a non-profit and integrated health care delivery network of more than 1,800 providers in almost every area of medicine, and five member organizations all of whom possess the same commitment to provide the highest quality of care to the nearly 2 million community members we serve throughout the region.

 The D-HH Family: Caring for our Communities in Extraordinary Ways

 The D-HH system is committed to caring for the communities we serve in a timely, coordinated, compassionate and patient-centered way.
-For procedures or disease diagnosis, patients are moved through the continuum of assessment, diagnosis, treatment or intervention and recovery by a coordinated team as part of one health system.
+As part of one health system patients are moved through the care continuum of assessment, diagnosis, treatment or intervention and recovery by a coordinated team to manage procedures or for disease diagnosis.
 D-HH is committed to providing superior patient outcomes, ease of access to state-of-the-art care and cost transparency.
-From providing nationally recognized cancer care, to fighting the opioid epidemic, to partnering with community organizations to improve the health of our region, the D-HH system is dedicated to providing the very best care today and long into the future.
+From providing nationally recognized cancer care, to fighting the opioid epidemic, to partnering with community organizations in improving the health of our region, the D-HH system is dedicated to providing the very best care today and well into the future.

 Who We Are